emmanuelramasso/ORION_AE_acoustic_emission_multisensor_datasets_bolts_loosening/README.md

 The Matlab codes in this Github repo are provided to read the files and more is to come.

 [For more details, see the paper](https://arxiv.org/abs/2111.06322)

+# Some features

+Some features extracted from these data are available at [the following url](https://drive.google.com/drive/folders/1H413RxYu4ya7YMEgF_lTh_fHr7flvvOO?usp=sharing).
+For more information see [this paper](https://arxiv.org/abs/2108.11211).